MilanObrenovic/docker/README.md

 - `docker-compose` is v1.
 - `docker compose` is v2.
 - The v1 will be deprecated and removed from the end of June 2023, so use only Docker Compose v2.

+## 11.3.
+Services

+- Let's define a file that will enable us to start both MongoDB instance and MongoExpress, and have them talk to each other.

+1. Create a [docker-compose.yml](docker-compose/docker-compose.yml) file, it must be named exactly like that.